savedr/SetIP/README.md

 This branch "modular" has basically the same functionality as SetIP-old, except instead of including the actual function of setting the IP 5 times in the batchfile, it's only done twice (once because DHCP is a slightly different string), and takes input in the form of variables.
-That way each choice (or the command line arguments if used that way) can just 'call' that one 'function' (with gotos and labels, it's not real modularity I know) and have it do its work.
+That way each choice (or the command line arguments if used that way) can just 'call' that one 'function' (with gotos and labels) and have it do its work.
 This should deduplicate code which should save problems later on, even if using goto is bad.

 I wonder if this will even make it easier to take more arguments than just IP via command line invocation?
 That will probably be another branch.